wizardCMU/ANLP_Assignment3_SetFit/scripts/transformers/README.md

 # Transformers Baselines (Updated by Weizhe 11/14/2022)

-This folder contains the scripts used to train the 🤗 Transformers baselines quoted in the SetFit paper [ADD LINK].
+This folder contains the scripts used to train the 🤗 Transformers baselines quoted in the SetFit paper.

 ## Setup